The world of gaming has not been the same since July 6, the day Pokémon GO was launched.

 Don’t dismiss Pokémon GO as “just another game”.
 This new kid on the block may yet challenge Web companies that specialize in eyeballs for businesses and may end up playing a role in major brands’ marketing.

-While marketers are at their drawing boards planning their strategies around Pokémon GO, advertisers, too, are strategizing.
+While marketers are at their drawing boards planning strategies around Pokémon GO, advertisers are strategizing as well.

-Pokémon GO presents advertisers with a money-making possibility – which is to charge retailers fees to come on board as “sponsored locations”.
-Fast-food restaurants, coffee shops, and burger joints can turn into sponsored locations where people are gently encouraged to go to pick up virtual loot
+Pokémon GO presents advertisers with a money-making opportunity: charge retailers fees to come on board as “sponsored locations”.
+Fast-food restaurants, coffee shops, and burger joints can become sponsored locations where people are gently encouraged to pick up virtual loot.

-When launched, there were reports of the game coming to McDonald’s.
-Some Redditors had revealed a McDonald’s logo hidden in the app data of the game.
+When the game launched, there were reports that it would be available at McDonald’s.
+Some Redditors have revealed a McDonald’s logo hidden in the game's app data.